liquid1224/LPanner/README.md

 ### Basic Operation

-1. Load LPanner on a stereo audio track
+1. Load LPanner on an audio track
 2. Choose between **Classic** or **Modern** stereo processing mode
+   - Classic is for stereo tracks (No effect on mono track)
+   - Modern is usable for both stereo and mono tracks
+     - If Modern, you can adjust delay time to fine tune
 3. Adjust the **Stereo** slider to control width (100% = original)
 4. Use **Rotation** to pan the stereo field left or right
-5. In Modern mode, fine-tune the **Delay Time** for different spatial effects
+   - Recommend to narrow down stereo image before rotating

 ### Parameters